Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity

-We see that the Gamma distribution with fitted mean and variance provides a good approximation for the distribution of the cell size also at the corner and at the edge.
-The simulated mean and variance at the corner are $0.36125$ and $0.10271$ respectively, while at the edge the related values are $0.60796$ and $0.16928$.
+We see that the Gamma distribution with fitted mean and variance provides a good approximation for the \ac{CDF} of the area of $\mathcal{C}_0$ inside the square for all locations of the seed $S_0$.
+The simulated mean and variance at the corner are $0.36282$ and $0.10571$ respectively, while at the edge the related values are $0.61037$ and $0.17154$.
+The error between the simulations and the approximations, see the inset of Fig.~\ref{fig:Distributions}, and the Chi-squared goodness-of-fit test, see the caption in Fig.~\ref{fig:ChiSquarePDF}, indicate that the cell area distributions are not actually Gamma.
+In Fig.~\ref{fig:ChiSquarePDF}, we note that the main source of approximation error comes around the peak of the \ac{PDF} for all locations, especially at the corner.
+Nevertheless, the two-parameter Gamma approximations using method of moments should be adequate for use in many applications, see for instance the next section.
+Note that the three-parameter Gamma approximation depicted in Fig.~\ref{fig:ChiSquarePDF}, $\frac{a x^{c-1} e^{-b x^a} b^{c/a}}{\Gamma\left(c/a\right)}$, estimated by maximizing the log-likelihood function using Quasi-Newton method, see also~\cite{Tanemura2003}, provides better fit than the Gamma distribution.
+The improvement, as compared to the two-parameter Gamma, is significant only for the bulk.
+Also, the Chi-squared values at 5\% significance level indicate that the true distribution is not the three-parameter Gamma either.